liferay/liferay-screens/ios/Documentation/SignUpWidget.md

 - Creates a new user in the portal.
 - Could make a auto login if the creation is successful.
 - Could save the credentials of the user created in the keychain.
+- Support traverse the form fields from the keyboard

 ##Module
 Auth